boolean-uk/csharp-tdd-oop-bank-challenge/DomainModel.md

 private IDictionary<string,Account>() _myBankAcounts
-- Holds each acount conected to a string that describes the account.
+- Holds each account conected to a string that describes the account.

 public IDictionary<string,Account>() MyBankAcounts { Get{return _myBankAcounts } }